matloff/Rthreads/README.md

   could work on rows 1 through 5, with the second handling rows 6 to 10.
   But this may not work well in settings with *load imbalance*, where some rows require more work than others (as with our test case here).

+**Note:** Though only one thread runs **rthreadsSetup**, which we have done with thread 0 here, that thread does NOT play the role of a "manager" as in message-passing.
+All threads play symmetric roles.

 # Example 2: Shortest paths in a graph